ViacheslavDanilov/histo_seg/README.md

 <a name="how-to-cite"></a>
 ## 🖊️ How to Cite
-Please cite [our paper](https://TO.BE.UPDATED.SOON) if you found our data, methods, or results helpful for your research:
+Please cite [our paper](https://www.frontiersin.org/journals/bioengineering-and-biotechnology/articles/10.3389/fbioe.2024.1411680/full) if you found our data, methods, or results helpful for your research:

-> Danilov V.V., Laptev V.V., Klyshnikov K.Yu., Stepanov A.D., Bogdanov L.A., Antonova L.V., Krivkina E.O., Kutikhin A.G., Ovcharenko E.A. (**2024**). _AI-driven segmentation of microvascular features during histological examination of tissue-engineered vascular grafts_. **Frontiers in Cell and Developmental Biology**.
-DOI: [TO.BE.UPDATED.SOON](TO.BE.UPDATED.SOON)
+> Danilov V.V., Laptev V.V., Klyshnikov K.Yu., Stepanov A.D., Bogdanov L.A., Antonova L.V., Krivkina E.O., Kutikhin A.G., Ovcharenko E.A. (**2024**). _ML-driven segmentation of microvascular features during histological examination of tissue-engineered vascular grafts_. **Frontiers in Cell and Developmental Biology**.
+DOI: [https://doi.org/10.3389/fbioe.2024.1411680](https://doi.org/10.3389/fbioe.2024.1411680)